Jinyeop3110/Antibody_ThermoCalc_JY/README.md

 # 2020_Antibody_ThermoCalc_JY_v0.0 (20/07/13)

 ## Description
 This code is for calculating thermodynamic property of antibody system under precense of weak-bidning linkers.
 For the thermodynamic approach, Markov Chain Monte Carlo simulations are used.
+The project is supervised under Prof.Won-Ki Cho & Prof.Byung-Ha Oh

 ## Requirement
 MATALB(>2019)